dutc/code-or-die/README.md

 Ships travel on a unit-by-unit basis; they must be commanded individually.

-All beams have unique tuning parameters that can be changed at any time.
+All beams have unique tuning parameters that can be changed at any time by the team in control of the beam motivator.

 Upon submitting an API request to travel from one beam motivator to another, the travelling ship must provide the tuning parameters for both the source and destination beam.

+**TODO:** what do tuning parameters look like?
+Should it be possible to (slowly) brute force them?

 (Note: you can share tuning parameters for your beam stations with your allies. *TODO*: Tuning parameters are probably just <int, int> vectors?)

 If the tuning parameters for the destination beam are within <%5 tolerance, then transit occurs normally.

-If the tuning parameters for the destination beam are between 5% and 50% tolerance, then the transiting ship is immediately destroyed, but both beam stations are left intact. (*TODO*: tuning parameter alignment is just angle between 2d vectors?)
+If the tuning parameters for the destination beam are >5% tolerance, then the transiting ship is immediately destroyed. (*TODO*: tuning parameter alignment is just angle between 2d vectors?)

-*TODO:* Remove the following rules about bad tuning parameters?
-Why did I add them in the first place?

-If the tuning parameters for the destination beam are between 50% and 99% tolerance, then the transiting ship and all other untis at the source beam station are immediately destroyed.
-The source beam station does not become uncontrolled at this point.
-If the tuning parameters are 100% incorrect (totally inverted,) then the ship and the source beam station are immediately destroyed and a subspace inversion occurs at the source beam station, completely removing that system from the game map.

 If 50% of all solar systems are destroyed, this triggers subspace inversion cascade.
 Cascade travels along the beam network at FTL-speeds until it spreads to the entire map.
 Catastrophic galactical subspace inversion.
 Game over.